robertovrf/sbrc21_minicurso/README.md

 After installing and testing the recently installed Dana version, to execute the Emegent Web Server using the InteractiveEmergentSys tool follow the steps below:

-1. Go to shortcourse_practicals/emergent_web_server directory on your system's terminal;
+1. Go to shortcourse_practicals/emergent_web_server directory in your system's terminal;
 2. Compile the pal folder:
 2.1.
 Go to /pal directory;
 2.2.
 Type: "dnc . -sp ../repository".